LaVashikk/portal2-playtest-tool/README.md

 - `label_at_one` *(string, optional but recommended)* – Label for the “1” end of the scale.
 - `label_at_ten` *(string, optional but recommended)* – Label for the “10” end of the scale.
 - `required` *(boolean, optional)* – If `true`, the player must select a value.

-Use this for satisfaction, difficulty, pacing, or enjoyment ratings.

 ---